dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-1.md

 ## Scope

 Do not use a personal project you have worked on in the past - this needs to be something new that you have wanted to explore but have not had the chance to.
-It should be approximately 10hrs work of effort, so if you do a tutorial and you're done with it in 2 hours, try expanding it or do a second one.
+It should be approximately 10hrs work of effort, so if you do a tutorial and you're done with it in 2 hours, try expanding it or do multiple tutorials.

 ## Tutorials

-If you follow a tutorial or two just remember to acknowledge this fact in your README file.
+Remember to acknowledge any tutorials or resources you used in your [README.md](#readme) file.
 There are many good tutorials out there - popular choices are react-native, Unity3D, voice technologies, AR/VR, etc.   http://lynda.dartmouth.edu/ is a decent source for some.

 ## README